avbhatt/LeccapDownloader/README.md

 An automated lecture recording downloader designed to work with https://leccap.engin.umich.edu.

-This implementation downloads all lectures for a given course into the current working directory.
+This implementation downloads selected lectures for a given course into a given directory.

 Requires Google Chrome and Selenium (`$ pip install selenium`).